 c.
-Faculty members have the authority and responsibility to make the initial judgment regarding academic integrity violations in the context of the courses they teach.
+Faculty members have the authority and responsibility to make the initia judgment regarding academic integrity violations in the context of the courses they teach.

-- d.
+d.
 Faculty members may impose sanctions for academic integrity violations including redoing an assignment, applying assignment grade penalties, and/or applying course grade penalties.
 The most severe sanction faculty may impose is a failing grade for the course.
-Faculty members are expected to hold all students in their courses to the same standards and to impose sanctions impartially. - e.
-Faculty are encouraged to discuss the violation and sanctions with the student but such a discussion should not substitute for reporting a violation through the official system. - f.
+Faculty members are expected to hold all students in their courses to the same standards and to impose sanctions impartially.

+e.
+Faculty are encouraged to discuss the violation and sanctions with the student but such a discussion should not substitute for reporting a violation through the official system.
+If the instructor chooses to not impose a sanction, they should still report the violation.

+f.
 Once they have determined that there has been a violation of the Academic Integrity policy, faculty members must report the violation(s) and the sanction(s) they are imposing through the Academic Integrity reporting link on myNU, which will automatically notify the AIB Chair(s), the Associate Provost, and the student via their NU email addresses.
 After visiting the Academic Integrity reporting link, the faculty member must fill in all the sections required on the form, including the type of violation, the circumstances of the violation, and the sanction imposed.
 If more than one student is involved in an academic integrity violation, faculty members should file a separate report for each student.

-This type of report is called an Instructor Report.
-(Instructors who observe academic integrity violations in situations or courses that they do not teach should see the Observer Reports portion of this policy for information about how to report them.) - g.
+g.
 Faculty members who believe an academic integrity violation warrants a sanction beyond failure of the course should send a request to the AIB Chair(s) together with all the relevant materials and a list of witnesses; this is called an "Additional Sanctions Hearing."
 Materials supporting an "Additional Sanctions Hearing" should include the initial sanction report, evidence of the violation, a copy of the course syllabus, and any other relevant material; faculty members are encouraged to send these to the Chair within 3 academic days of the sanctions.